pablodecm/phd_thesis/src/102_chapter_2.md

 particular, in the analysis described in Chapter [-@sec:higgs_pair], the default jet CMS reconstruction is extensively used, which is based on the $\textrm{anti-k}_T$ algorithm [@Cacciari:2008gp].
-This is a sequential algorithm, also classified as hierarchical agglomerative clustering in statistical language, starting assigning each candidate to each cluster and successively merging them according to the following distances between two jets indexes as i and j respectively:
+This is a sequential algorithm, also referred to as hierarchical agglomerative clustering in statistical language.
+The algorithm starts by assigning each candidate to each own cluster and successively merging them according to the following distances between two jets indexes as i and j respectively:
 $$ d_{ij} = \min ( p_{Ti}^{2a}, p_{Tj}^{2a}) \frac{\Delta R_{ij}^2}{R^2}